 - Understand if the server that hosts the target SSAS instance is on-premise or an Azure VM.

-- An essential step in making SSAS available on the network is to unblock ports in a firewall.
-Windows Firewall is on by default and is blocking remote connections.
+- An essential step in making SSAS available on the network is to unblock a firewall's ports.
+Windows Firewall is on by default, blocking remote connections.
 You must manually open a port in the firewall to allow inbound requests to SSAS.

 - The port of a default SSAS instance is 2383.
 If you have a named instance or multiple instances, please refer to the section Determine the SSAS Port to identify the port.

-- Please note, only Windows AD and Azure AD Integrated authentication mode supports direct connection to SSAS.
+- Please note, only Windows AD and Azure AD Integrated authentication modes support direct connection to SSAS.

 Configure Windows Firewall